-What To Do Next: Contact Our Chiropractor in Austin for Whiplash Treatment
+What To Do Next: Contact Our Doctors Near You for Whiplash Treatment

-If you have had an auto accident and experienced neck pain afterward, or if you have sudden neck pain after any event that causes your head to move forward and back quickly, make an appointment for an evaluation at Austin Chiropractic & Rehab.
+If you have had an auto accident, experiencing chronic neck pain, or if you have sudden neck pain after an event that caused your head to move forward and back quickly, make an appointment for an evaluation at Austin Chiropractic & Rehab.

 Whiplash accelerates cervical spondylosis by 15 years, so seeking treatment for your whiplash is critical.
 We can help you get treatment for your car accident injuries.
-Whether you’re experiencing symptoms or simply want to get a check up after your accident, contact us today at 512-451-0115.
+Whether you’re experiencing symptoms or simply want to get a check up after your accident, contact us today!

 Early mobilization of acute whiplash injuries

 British Medical Journal

 Journal of Bone and Joint Surgery (British)

 July 2009, Vol. 91B, no. 7, pp. 845-850